How much can I afford to borrow?

 No two cases are the same and different providers will assess your circumstances in different ways to decide how much they will lend you.
 Work with independent mortgage brokers who have the knowledge to analyse and advise which providers will look most favourably at your circumstances, but also ensure that any mortgage commitment is affordable so that not only are we helping you to buy a house, but also helping you to keep it.

 ESPC Mortgages can help with all aspects of understanding your budget, applying for a mortgage and dealing with the relevant insurance requirements.
-Pop in for a no obligation chat with the team at our Edinburgh Property Information Centre or give them a call on 0131 253 2920.
+Give them a call on 0131 253 2920.

 Try out the ESPC Mortgage Calculator to get an idea of what you can afford to borrow and what your monthly repayments will be.